Colorado Road Conditions on the I-70

 My best advice is to avoid peak travel times in the morning and evenings with the exception of Friday, when the traffic buildup starts as early as noon.
-To give you an idea of timing, on a Saturday or a powder day, I’m looking to be on I-70 near Golden by 6:00am at the latest.
-Also, make sure to check the official GoI70 website for travel forecasts on the day before your trip.
-Now If this is your first time tackling the I-70, here are some tips that might be helpful about this drive:
+To give you an idea of timing, on a Saturday or a powder day, I’m looking to be on I-70 near Golden by 6:00 am at the latest.
+Also, make sure to check the COtrip website for travel forecasts on the day before your trip.
+Now If this is your first time tackling the I-70, here are some tips that might be helpful about this drive.

 Golden to Idaho Springs

 From Golden, this is where the elevation starts to climb.
-So if you're not from here (or anywhere with an elevation of 5,000 ft or higher for that matter), coffee-filled bladders and altitude sickness can already begin to cause discomfort.
-Most likely all you have heard upon arriving in our Mile High City is "drink lots of water!"
+So if you're not from here (or anywhere with an elevation of 5,000 ft or higher ), coffee-filled bladders and altitude sickness can already begin to cause discomfort.
+Most likely all you have heard upon arriving in our Mile High City is "Drink lots of water!"
 That's great advice, but you will pay the price if you don't plan your restroom stops as a group.

 From Golden, I-70 rises and falls with what may at first appear to be a very accommodating wide multi-lane highway.
 But the reality is during normal hours, this leg of the journey is a bit of a ‘choose your own adventure’.

 Right Lane: The far right-hand lane is for slower traffic, but you will find yourself stuck behind semi-trucks or buses that can't go any faster.